kateuj/kate-brush-portfolio/README.md

   * Microsoft Edge

 ### Testing the Home page
+* **Navigation Bar**
+  * First thing I tested was the nav bar to check all links worked correctly.
+I also checked the external link for 'Support' opened a new window, so as not to navigate the user away from my site completely.
+  * This nav bar is based on a responsive Bootstrap snippet available, which I edited to suit colour scheme and typeface, as well as background image.
+  * Getting the nav bar to be a suitable thickness for different screen sizes took some tweaking in CSS with media queries, cross-checking my edits in the VS code live preview to get it to look effective.

+* **Body content**
+  * I have used the Bootstrap grid system in my site to structure my pages, as I found it to be reliable to use in the Code Institute exercises for responsiveness.
+So I tested this section with Google Dev-tools, editing with CSS and media queries to make sure responsiveness was suitable on all screen sizes.
+  * The portrait GIF in the center was initially appearing under the nav bar on smaller screens when tested, so I resolved this by creating media queries for the smaller screen sizes to change the top margin above it where appropriate.
+  * I felt the 3 images were impactful on the larger screens but from tablet screen-size downward, the two image on one line was enough, so I change my strategy in the end to make the third image disappear on smaller screens using a media query.

+* **Footer**
+  * An initial bug that I worked on, was a white space below the footer, which I checked over in Google Dev-tools initially but was still unsure as to the resolution.
+After doing some research, I found help at the following site for a simple piece of CSS code: [30 Seconds of Code](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/#:~:text=This%20is%20done%20by%20setting,it%20and%20its%20previous%20sibling)
+  * I then tested all the links to make sure they worked and that the external links to social media accounts, opened new windows for the links when clicked on.
+This all worked effectively.

 ### Testing the Portfolio page

+* **Header**
+  * Testing showed that the headers throughout the site all constitently followed the styling CSS rule I had created for them.

+* **Image Grid**
+  * When testing responsiveness of this section, I found that the right margin was not equal to the left,causing the image grid to not sit centrally on the page.
+After some trial and error, I put the image grid into a seperate div container from the header, which resolved the issue.

 ### Testing the About page

+* **Text section**
+  * Through alot of trial and error, I testing this page the most rigorously for responsiveness, as I found it to be the most complex content and layout-wise.
+I tested the paragraph text on smaller screens and found it to be too small to comfortably read, so I increased the font size with media queries for the smaller screens.
+  * I also found my line break elemeent was not displaying central to the text when orginally tested and I could not centeralise it with CSS initally.
+However after researching it, I managed to solve this bug by
+* **Image and GIF**
+* **Contact Form**

 ## Validator Testing